 Corporate Loan Repayment Grants

-More and more companies are starting to offer help with student loan repayment as a job perk.
+Another way you may be able to get student loan repayment help is to simply ask your boss.
+Many companies now offer help with student loan repayment as a job perk.
 As more and more employees struggle with debt, employers have started to offer these benefit programs in order to attract and retain top-notch talent.

+In some cases, a company will make regular, direct payments to your student loan servicer or lender on your behalf.
+In others, an employer may offer to contribute to your retirement if you put a certain percentage of your paycheck toward student loans.
 Wondering if your employer offers the same perks?
-Check with HR to see if you can take advantage of a company-wide loan repayment and/or grant program.
+Check with HR to see if you can take advantage of a company-wide loan repayment benefit program.

 Student Loan Refinancing